 When raised and trained well, almost any dog can be a good family dog, but at times, base instincts do prevail when provoked.
-As small children do not often realize that they are provoking the temperament of the family dog, it is best to adopt a breed that is gentle and tolerant by nature.
+As small children do not often realize that they are provoking the temperament of the family dog, it is best to adopt a gentle and tolerant breed.
+Consider visiting geekfishing.net to learn about dog breeds that are naturally comfortable to live with new people.
 If you have kids at home and you are looking to adopt a new dog, here are five breeds that would fit in perfectly.

 Royalty Free Photo